smartheim/ohx-os/readme.md

 * Create a new release and add a message with the current date to it.
 * Attach / Upload the generated images

+## Future plans

+* Reduce image size and complexity by not using NetworkManager but connman instead (~80MB less)